molgenis/molgenis-emx2/docs/cat_general-information.md

 ![Figure 1: Federated analysis](img/cat_federated-analysis.png)

 To **find** the data we developed a [catalogue](https://data-catalogue.molgeniscloud.org/catalogue/catalogue/#/variable-explorer/).
 Here you can find the metadata of the cohorts and the common data model.
-To **access** the data you need the MOLGENIS Armadillo.
-This is a platform which uses [DataSHIELD](https://datashield.org/) to perform the analysis.

 We distinguish three roles within each federated network.